 This project is about both bringing together existing information in one place, and also augmenting it with new material and content.
-At present, there are two main strands to the work:
+We’re working with the University of Bath on two main strands of work:

 Developing the archive:

-We want to bring all this information into one accessible, free-to-use area, so we’re working with a university in the south west of England to create the UK’s only pension reform archive and information hub.
-The information hub will include context, background, milestones and timelines and will be an authoritative source of published and unpublished documents related to the UK pension reforms.
+We want to bring all this information into one accessible, free-to-use area, so we’re developing the UK’s first pension reform archive and information hub.
+The platform will include context, background, milestones and timelines and will be an authoritative source of published and unpublished documents related to the UK pension reforms.

 The archive and public information will be a free resource for researchers, analysts, policymakers, regulators, and practitioners.
 By creating this archive, we hope that its contents can help inform others and, in doing so, contribute towards better designed pension schemes, policy, and regulation around the world.

 Much of the detail of what took place to make the reforms possible will not be available in either public or private documents.
-We are working with the Institute for Policy Research at Bath University on an ‘elite interview’ project, speaking to many of the key decision-makers about their recollections of the issues and events that contributed to the adoption of the reform programme.
+We’re capturing what happened through a series of video interviews, speaking to many of the key decision-makers about their recollections of the issues and events that contributed to the adoption of the reform programme.